defunkt/pystache/README.rst

 As ctemplates says, "It emphasizes separating logic from presentation: it is impossible to embed application logic in this template language."

 Pystache is a Python implementation of Mustache.
-It has been tested with Python 2.6.1.
+Pystache requires Python 2.6.

 Documentation
 =============